 As we mentioned before, Printique is a fairly straightforward service.
 That certainly isn’t a bad thing.
 However, if you’re seeking out a super-specialized product, this might not be the solution you’re seeking

-Instead, Printique’s strengths lie in their attention to detail.
-Alongside your pristine acrylic print, you’ll receive tools to hang and care for your piece as well as step by step handling instructions.
-Best of all, Printique’s quality and service doesn’t come at an exorbitant price – acrylic prints start at as little as $11.99.
+Instead, Printique’s strengths lie in its attention to detail.
+Alongside your pristine acrylic print, you’ll receive tools to hang and care for your piece, as well as step-by-step handling instructions.
+Best of all, Printique’s quality and service don’t come at an exorbitant price – acrylic prints start at as little as $11.99.

 If you need to print larger than life, Whitewall’s a great place to start.
 While the flagship product goes up to 114×70″, their master print series can go all the way up to 196×72″ if need be.
 On the other end of the spectrum, it’s possible to go as small as 3.5×3.5″.
 If you need something in between those extremes, you can specify custom measurements anywhere within that range.